Post-Operative Care Instructions for Mons Pubis Reduction

 - In the Inpatient Building you will get some antibiotics, an anti-inflammatory, an acetaminophen, and a laxative.
 If the acetaminophen tablet does not work, you will be injected analgesic medicine for pain relief.
 You should take a rest to monitor and reduce pain and inflammation around the surgical wound.

 - After the Mons Pubis Reduction, the surgical wound needs to be covered with a gauze pack after the surgery to stop the bleeding.
-The blood and lymph drainage tubes (wound drain) were placed and put on the abdominal surface.
-You may also need a urethral catheter for 3-5 days after the surgery.
+The blood and lymph drainage tubes (wound drain) were placed and put on the abdominal surface, and done together with a urinary catheter for 3-5 days of the surgery.

-- Within 2-3 days after the Mons Pubis Reduction, you will be able to have movement and walk around.
-You should not take a shower which may potentially cause infection (perhaps rub the body dry), cleaning the perineum area after fecal excretion may be done using water and toweling gently.
+- Within the first 2-3 days after the Mons Pubis Reduction, you will be able to have movement and walk around.
+You should not take a shower, which may potentially cause infection (perhaps rub the body dry), cleaning the perineum area after fecal excretion may be done using water and toweling gently.

 2) Post-operative care instructions at home after the Mons Pubis Reduction

-- At home, after the Mons Pubis Reduction, you must take an antibiotic, an anti-inflammatory, a laxative drug, and an acetaminophen, especially the antibiotic which should be wholly completed.
+- At home, after the Mons Pubis Reduction, you must take an antibiotic, an anti-inflammatory, a laxative drug, and an acetaminophen, The antibiotic should be wholly completed.